 Mary, Joseph and Baby Jesus, please send me a Christmas miracle to get me out of this crossfire of unspent desires.
 Goodness, is this how it feels like to be a supporting character in some cheap chic lit?

 Divine intervention had never been this quick: The next moment the doorbell rang and I threw myself at the opportunity to leave the two turtle doves alone.

 “What a complete failure to comply by the rules,” I told Isaac as he took of his coat.
-I found him a hanger and did my best to put it in a place where his scarf wouldn’t fall pray to .
-As I spun to face the forest of coats and felt a bit dizzy did I realise that what I said probably came out completely wrong.
+I found him a hanger and did my best to put it in a place where his scarf wouldn’t fall prey to Excel.
+Only as I spun to face the forest of coats and felt a bit dizzy did I realise that what I said probably came out completely wrong.
 I blamed the eggnog.